-The Master of Physician Assistant Studies at Trine University is a 28-month program designed to prepare students to succeed, lead and serve the community and the physician assistant (PA) profession.
+The Master of Physician Assistant Studies* at Trine University is a seven semester program designed to prepare students to succeed, lead and serve the community and the physician assistant (PA) profession.
 The PA program will be the beginning of a lifelong journey in the pursuit of knowledge, professional development, and personal growth.
 The program is also committed to maintaining the highest moral and ethical standards.

 The Trine University PA program will provide students with an unparalleled experience.
 The program will be located in the newly renovated Health Sciences Education Center with a state-of-the-art Physical Assessment Laboratory and top-of-the-line classroom technology.